starksm64/module-tests/README.md

 - open module M ...: opens all packages in module M to reflection at runtime

 ## Tools
+### Maven surefire plugin
+To run in module mode with Java 21 you need 3.3.0+.
+Earlier versions run with Java 21, but silentfly fall back to classpath mode when the org.objectweb.asm.ClassReader fails to read a module-info.class file.

 ### jdeps
 The jdeps tool analyzes class files and JAR files to determine package-level or class-level dependencies.
 It can generate a module descriptor for a JAR file.
 ### jmod